wherever-be/frontend/README.md

 After cloning this repository, run `npm install` and then `npm start` to launch the local development environment (based on create-react-app).

-In case you are a repository owner, run `npm run deploy` to build the React application and deploy it to [https://wherever-be.github.io](https://wherever-be.github.io).

 To update the set of supported airports, cities and countries, run `node misc/fetch-airports-countries-cities.js`.

+## Deployment

+First, in this repository on your local machine:

+1. `ssh ubuntu@16.170.194.97 'rm -rf /home/ubuntu/frontend/build'`
+2. `npm run build`
+3. `scp -r build ubuntu@16.170.194.97:/home/ubuntu/frontend`
+4. `ssh ubuntu@16.170.194.97`

+Then in the SSH session:

+5. `screen -R frontend`
+6. Ctrl+C
+7. `git pull`
+8. `sudo npm run serve`
+9. Ctrl+A, then D

+Finally, the server runs at http://wherever.be and https://wherever.be.

 ## License